wesleywerner/eureka-docs/source/mapping-concepts/index.rst

 .. image:: linedefs.png

-A linedef also has a front and a back.
+A Linedef also has a front and a back.
 You can tell the front of a Linedef by the direction of the protruding pin in the middle of the Linedef.

 .. image:: linedef-front.png

-*this linedef front is facing down*
+*this Linedef front is facing down*

 Sectors